 The ways we were disciplined, the ways we were taught to discipline our children (and still are being taught to do so), are fraught with unnoticed misunderstandings and principles about children and learning - even in today’s early education teachings.

 Example 1: There is a "law of human behavior" that occurs virtually every time we attempt to correct our children’s behavior: force (intentional or not) causes resistance.
 This is demonstrable in human beings in virtually every culture and at almost every age, as we have seen in many workshops.
 This unintentionally-caused resistance obscures belonging (the sense of being loved unconditionally and supported by parents) and runs head-on into another innate drive, self-determination (autonomy, in psychology).
 This leaves us parents having to choose to validate one and interfere with the other, and this is the dilemma we face.
 And what our children see, hear, and learn from us as we attempt to navigate this dilemma influences how they deal with us and others as they grow up.

+We do our best.
+We read.
+We listen.
+We attend parenting classes or teacher education on how to discipline our “misbehaving” (an oxymoron itself) children.
 Parenting philosophies and methodologies may talk about authoritarian vs. permissive "styles," and most settle on a third offering, "authoritative parenting," described as more child-centered, less controlling with more permissions.
-This does not fully solve the problem, however, as few parents would actually be able to figure out how much permission or control is too much or too little in those moments?
+This does not fully solve the problem, however.
+How do we figure out how much permission or control is too much or too little in those moments?
 And what happens we disagree about this with our parenting partner?

 This begins to be seen in A Path to Partnership session, and skills in dealing with upsets are explored and practiced in The Curriculum.